 Twelve million fishermen operate three million vessels landing around 90 million tons of fish each year, providing work for over 200 million people worldwide.
-More than 60% of the global population live within 60 km of the coast.
-The ocean provides the majority of our oxygen and the rain itself.
-The ocean buffers the weather and helps regulate global temperature and manages vast amounts of our pollutants.
+More than 60% of the global population lives within 60 km of a coast.
+The ocean provides over 50% of our oxygen and the rain itself.
+The ocean buffers the weather, helps regulate global temperature and manages vast amounts of our pollutants.
 More than 2 billion tons of carbon dioxide are absorbed by the ocean every year….

 Help us protect and restore marine life by supporting our various online community-centered marine conservation projects that are effectively sharing the wonders of the ocean with millions each year around the world, raising a balanced awareness of the increasingly troubling and often very complex marine conservation issues that affect marine life and ourselves directly, providing support to marine conservation groups on the frontlines that are making real differences today, and the scientists, teachers and students involved in the marine life sciences.